 How does mortgage insurance work?

-Mortgage insurance, also known as mortgage protection insurance, will pay you out a set amount each month to pay your mortgage if you’re unable to work.
+At its simplest, mortgage insurance will pay out a set amount each month to cover your mortgage if you’re unable to work.
 While it will usually be the precise amount to cover your mortgage payment, this can vary depending on your policy.

 Are there different types of mortgage insurance?

-How long will my mortgage insurance payout for?
+How long will my mortgage insurance actually pay out for?

 How much does mortgage insurance cost?